facuvegaa/tic-tac-toe-Python-Test/README.md

 # tic-tac-toe-Python-Test
 Technical test for Python Developer job.

-The project consist in develop an API that lets you play the tic-tac-toe game, validate the board and return the winner, a message saying it was a tie, or an error if there was some kind of problem with the input data.
+The project consist on develop an API that lets you play the tic-tac-toe game, validate the board and return the winner, a message saying it was a tie, or an error if there was some kind of problem with the input data.